Skip to main content

-Our department is internationally renowned for its critical and interdisciplinary research on criminological theory, policy and practice.
+We are internationally renowned for our critical and interdisciplinary research on criminological theory, policy and practice.
 The pursuit of innovative research lies at the heart of our activities, feeding into our teaching programmes and informing our interactions with policy-makers, public bodies, the legal profession and criminal justice practitioners, NGOs, campaign and pressure groups, and the wider public.
-We are committed to critically studying the production and enforcement of law, taking into account its political and social contexts, as a means of effecting social change and promoting social justice.
+Intersectional approaches to the study of criminal justice, law enforcement, and intersectionality (race, class, gender and sexuality) are key features of our research.
+We are committed to critically examining the production of both crime and criminal justice, alongside law enforcement policies and practices, taking into account their political and social contexts, with a view to supporting understanding of and engagement in social change, and promoting social justice.

 We are surrounded by other University of London colleges, world-class resources such as the British Library, and one of the greatest concentrations of legal research and practice – the Inns of Court and the Royal Courts of Justice.